bugzmanov/cleancode-critique/src/chapter_14.md

   Why?
   Imagine if there was a tool that would allow to document such design decisions in code..
 That would be so convinient.
 Unfortunately this tool doesn't exist. /s
 - Has weirdly specific error types (why MISSING_DOUBLE and MISSING_INTEGER are separate?)
-- Has an ErrorCode.OK which makes no sense (what does this mean `throw new ArgsException(ErrorCode.OK)`?)
+- Has an ErrorCode.OK which makes no sense (what does this mean to `throw new ArgsException(ErrorCode.OK)`?)
 - The exception is mutable.
 It lets you change error details after creating the exception (why?)

 ## The TDD Problem